amazon-archives/aws-database-migration-tools/Blogs/automation-framework/README.md

 aws dms describe-connections --filters Name=endpoint-arn,Values=$(aws dms describe-endpoints --filters Name=endpoint-id,Values=targetdb06 --query 'Endpoints[0].EndpointArn' --output text),Name=replication-instance-arn,Values=$(aws dms describe-replication-instances --filters Name=replication-instance-id,Values=sample-inst-01 --query 'ReplicationInstances[0].ReplicationInstanceArn' --output text) --query 'Connections[0].Status' --output text

 8. Upload the S3Files/test.zip to an S3 bucket
-9. Launch the template at CloudFormationTemplate/automation-migration.yml
+9. Launch the template at CloudFormationTemplate/automation-migration.yml using the security group, replication arn and endpoints arns that you created above.

+To further confgure this you can change the S3Files/setup*yml to change the actions in SetupTarget Stage and S3Files/pre*yml to change actions in the pre-CDC state.